GDP-ADMIN/glair-vision-java/README.md

 ### KTP Sessions

-For KTP sessions, you'll use the `KtpSessionsParam` class, which is a class that inherits from `BasicSessionsParam`.
+For KTP sessions, you'll use the `KtpSessionsParam` class, which is a class that inherits from `BaseSessionsParam`.

 #### Create Session without Qualities Detector